 In spite of James’ warning, it appears to me that this kind of empty belief prevails in America of our day.
 “Believe in Christ and you will go to Heaven when you die and live in a mansion,” is a common exhortation.

 However, to truly believe in Christ means to turn aside from our regular life in the world and spend time each day praying and cultivating the Lord’s Presence.
 This means meditating in the Scriptures and presenting our body as a living sacrifice that we might prove God’s will for our life.

 Christ has a ministry and gift for each one of us, and we never will find it unless we spend time each day seeking the Lord.

 The American culture is filled with information and communication devices of every sort imaginable: television, Internet, cell phones, Facebook, Twitter, electronic games, and no doubt more to come.

 These are the habitation of Satan.
-By these means Satan insures that our mind is transformed into the image he wants.
-We never will find God's will for our life if we are occupied with social networking.
+By these means Satan ensures that our mind is transformed into the image he wants.
+We never will find God’s will for our life if we are occupied with social networking.

 I mentioned to our congregation that we should keep a record each day of how much time we spend on these electronic devices, and devote the same amount of time to cultivating the Presence of Christ.
 Until we do this we never will come to the highest law of God.

 Spending significant time each day seeking the Lord will lead us to a higher plane of fellowship with Christ than we may have experienced.
 If we keep on pressing forward in Christ, we will begin to know what He wants us to do at every moment.

 The new covenant is not a covenant of the letter but of the Spirit of God.
 We must learn how to be led by the Spirit, who is the Law of the new covenant.

 The new covenant is the writing of the eternal moral law of God in our mind and heart.
 Such writing provides an inner law to govern our conduct.
 In this manner we grow into the image of Christ.